gautriv/gitfortechnicalwriters/pages/mydoc/installation.md

 3. On your terminal or powershell enter `Git --version`.
 The system displays the installed Git version.

 Congratulations!
 You have installed Git and are ready for next adventures.
-If you have questions, please let me know in comments.
+If you have questions, let me know in the comments section.

 {% include share_bar.html %}